 Besides the conventional razors listed above, I also would recommend:

 Slant razor: The iKon 102 ($40 for head by itself) or the iKon X3 ($35 for head by itself) seem best to me (and to many), with the 102 having a slight edge.
 These heads are cast aluminum alloy.
-The Merkur head (found on the Merkur 37C) is also good, and Italian Barber offers a clone, the German 37 ($20), made of zinc alloy in a three-piece design.
+The Merkur head (found on the Merkur 37C) is also good, and Italian Barber offers a clone, the German 37 ($20–also available on Amazon), made of zinc alloy in a three-piece design.
 (The 37C is a two-piece razor.)
 You can also buy the German 37 head by itself ($12).
 The Above the Tie S1 (machined stainless steel) is quite good, but it costs $185.